hanishkvc/prgs-health-covid19-analtoolkit/README.md

 This contains a set of simple python scripts to process and plot covid19 data about India and World.

+NOTE: It also contains two useful python modules, which can be used by other programs they are datasrc.py and analplot.py

 Option1: Fetch and AnalPlot EUWorld and Cov19In based datasets